Siarl/sd-project-2020-VU/docs/assignment3.md

 The **Game** class is the most important class of the game.
 It has the following attributes: *viewBackStack*, which is a stack which keeps track of the different
 **View** class objects we are in; *client* which is a Set of objects of class **Client**; *currentView*, which is the environment view we are currently in;
-*actionsMap*, which is a Map that associates an ID with an action; *currentSceneById*, which the unique ID of the current scene of the game we are in, a.k.a. the game state; *sceneMap* which is a Map that associates the unique scene IDs with a *Scene* object; *itemMap*, which is a Map that associates a String name of an item with the *Item* object; and finally, *player*, which is an object of class **Player**, which is the player in the game. \
+*actionsMap*, which is a Map that associates an ID with an action; *characterMap*, which is a Map that associates a name with a object of class
+**Character**; *currentSceneById*, which the unique ID of the current scene of the game we are in, a.k.a. the game state; *sceneMap* which is a Map that associates the unique scene IDs with a *Scene* object; *itemMap*, which is a Map that associates a String name of an item with the *Item* object; and finally, *player*, which is an object of class **Player**, which is the player in the game. \
 There is usage of constructor overloading in this class, depending on what is available for the game to be made.
 The default constructor, *Game()*,